leidix/rust-learning/README.md

 # rust-book

-This repository contains my notes and exercises from reading ["The Rust Programming Language"](https://rust-book.cs.brown.edu) book, commonly referred to as "The Rust Book".
+This repository contains my notes and exercises from reading "[The Rust Programming Language]"(https://rust-book.cs.brown.edu) book, commonly referred to as "The Rust Book".
 Moreover, it includes [rustlings](https://rustlings.rust-lang.org/) exercises to help reinforce my understanding of Rust concepts.

 ## Reproducing this Repository